 The Governor's budget included \$25.5 million for water recycling grants for the state fiscal year 2003/2004, and includes \$16.5 million for 2004/2005 of Proposition 50 funds.
 The initial \$10 million of Proposition 50 funds appropriated for fiscal year 2002/2003 have been encumbered for planning and construction grants to local agencies.
-Funding criteria adopted by the SWRCB for the previous Proposition 13 program was used for the Proposition 50 grant funding process.
 Led by SWRCB; participation by CBDA.

-SWRCB staff is currently developing draft planning and construction funding guidelines to replace SWRCB adopted funding guidelines in 1997, prior to the passage of Proposition 13.
+SWRCB staff is developing draft planning and construction funding guidelines to replace SWRCB adopted funding guidelines in 1997.
 Draft guidelines and funding criteria for the administration of Proposition 50 water recycling funds and other subsequent funding will be presented for adoption by the SWRCB upon the removal of the "Hold" status on Proposition 50 water recycling funds due to lack of staff resources.